 The Child and Dependent Care Credit covers childcare expenses, or the care of a spouse or parent who isn't mentally or physically able to care for themselves, while you work or look for work.
 It's worth up to $1,050 for one child or dependent, or up to $2,100 for 2 or more children or dependents, depending on your income.

 If you've adopted a child and incurred adoption costs, the Adoption Credit can get you up to $15,950 back on your taxes for that tax year if you're within income limits.

 Saving for your future self can pay off sooner than you'd think.

-There's also the Saver's Credit, a tax credit worth up to 50% of your contribution to a workplace retirement plan or IRA, up to a max of $2,000 if you're married filing jointly or $1,000 for all others.
+There's also the Saver's Credit, a tax credit worth up to 50% of your contribution to a workplace retirement plan or IRA.
+Through this credit, you could receive up to a max of $2,000 if you're married filing jointly or $1,000 for all others.
 Some requirements: being 18 or older, not being a student, and not being claimed as someone else's dependent.

 3. Health care savings deductions

-Saving for qualified medical expenses in a health savings account (HSA) or a flexible spending account (FSA) could lower your gross taxable income too.
+Saving for qualified medical expenses in a health savings account (HSA) or a flexible spending account (FSA) could reduce your gross taxable income too.
 If the account is through your employer benefits, you may make pre-tax contributions directly from your paycheck.
-If you open the account yourself because you have an HSA-eligible health plan, your contributions are tax-deductible even if you don't itemize.
+If you open the account yourself because you have an HSA-eligible health plan, your contributions are tax-deductible at the federal level even if you don't itemize.
 Just like with an IRA, HSAs have annual contribution limits and you're allowed to add to them up until Tax Day.

 4. Higher education deductions and credits